Understanding the difference between Amazon ASIN and SKU numbers is crucial to finding success as a seller on Amazon. Here’s our quick explainer.

 - Country of origin

 This will then be an SKU number that is not only easier to keep track of but gives you and your staff a lot of information about the products at just a glance.

 If you are using an order management system, this can automate many processes that might previously have taken hours.
 By filtering your products by ASINs and SKUs, you can instantly see all your products selling across your active marketplaces.
 You can see what orders have been filled, which orders are still pending and where you may need to order stock.

 Using a software tool can increase visibility across your entire inventory and delivers the key insights you need to improve your performance.
 A system like FeedbackWhiz, for example, will show you the status of each order and it can also drill down into the product reviews and feedback information to identify key trends that could help you to sell more efficiently and effectively.

 Understanding the difference between SKUs and ASINs and the ways in which Amazon uses these numbers can help you be more successful not only in your sales efforts but in your inventory management and customer service.

 Interested in giving us a try?
-Try out FeedbackWhiz with a free 30 day trial.
+Get started with a free 30-day trial of FeedbackWhiz.
 Sign up today!